hackclub/hackclub/workshops/fibonacci_sequence/README.md

 ```

 - First, we call the `main()` function we wrote near the beginning of this workshop.
-- Then, we call `myTur.end_fill()`, which stops filling the first turtle obejct.
+- Then, we call `myTur.end_fill()`, which stops filling the first turtle object.
 This will also fill the blue rectangles with a black color.
 - Then, we will call the `spiral()` function we wrote earlier.
 - Finally, we call `wn.exitonclick()`, which will terminate the program whenever the user clicks on the display screen.